-A prolonged recession in the national economy, or a further downturn in national or regional economic conditions, could continue to adversely impact our business.
-The collapse of the housing market in 2008 and 2009, together with the crisis in the credit markets, resulted in a recession in the national economy.
+A downturn in national or regional economic conditions could continue to adversely impact our business.
+The collapse of the housing market beginning in 2007 together with the crisis in the credit markets, resulted in a recession in the national economy.
 At such times, potential home buyer and commercial real estate customers often defer or avoid real estate transactions due the substantial costs involved and uncertainties in the economic environment.
 Our future real estate sales, revenues, financial condition and results of operations could suffer as a result.
 Our business is especially sensitive to economic conditions in California, where all of our land is located.

-While there have been some signs of improvement over the last six months California, as one of the hardest hit states, could take longer to recover than the rest of the nation.
+While there have been signs of improvement in the economy, California as one of the hardest hit states in the recent economic downturn, could take longer to recover than the rest of the nation.
 A prolonged downturn will continue to have a material adverse effect on our business and results of operations.